reduxjs/redux/docs/introduction/why-rtk-is-redux-today.md

 ## What is Redux Toolkit?

-[**Redux Toolkit**](https://redux-toolkit.js.org) (RTK) is our official recommended approach for writing Redux logic.
-It wraps around the Redux core, and contains packages and functions that we think are essential for building a Redux app.
+[**Redux Toolkit**](https://redux-toolkit.js.org) (also known as **"RTK"** for short) is our official recommended approach for writing Redux logic.
+The `@reduxjs/toolkit` package wraps around the core `redux` package, and contains API methods and common dependencies that we think are essential for building a Redux app.
 Redux Toolkit builds in our suggested best practices, simplifies most Redux tasks, prevents common mistakes, and makes it easier to write Redux applications.

 **If you are writing _any_ Redux code today, you _should_ be using Redux Toolkit to write that code!**